-Like, when someone asked this week if he felt any different about showing up to work.
-You know, after the cathartic regular-season finale that advanced the Ravens to the playoffs, after C.J.
+Like, when someone asked if he felt any different about showing up to work after last year's cathartic regular-season finale that advanced the Ravens to the playoffs, after C.J.
 Mosley’s late-game interception?
 “I changed my clothes,” Jackson said, eliciting laughter.
 “That’s about it.
 Everything else in the same.”

 He’s likeable.
-By being himself on and off the field — fast and dynamic, fun and authentic — Jackson has won over a postseason-starved fanbase, teammates, and coaches, all before he turns 22 on Monday.
-“That’s what you appreciate about him,” coach John Harbaugh said this week.
+By being himself on and off the field—fast and dynamic, fun and authentic—Jackson had won over a postseason-starved fanbase, teammates, and coaches, all before he turned 22.
+“That’s what you appreciate about him,” coach John Harbaugh said this last season.
 “He’s not trying to prove to anybody that he’s this or that or the other.
 He’s very comfortable with who he is.
 You like being around people like that.”

 We’ll take it one step further.
 Here’s seven reasons why it’s so easy to love Jackson right now:

 Let’s just start with the obvious.
 We wouldn’t be having this discussion if the Ravens missed the playoffs for a fourth straight year.
 Jackson is the single most important factor in why fortunes turned.

 Yes, you’ll hear a lot about the Ravens’ great defense, and their ball-control scheme, or other players, but all of that would not have been highlighted or given a chance to thrive had Jackson not excelled when given the chance after Flacco’s hip injury last November.